CVUA-RRW/FooDMe/docs/userguide/configuration.md

 This will create a file called `samples.tsv` in the `raw_data` folder.

+!!! note

+    The above command assumes that FASTQ files are named according to Illumina naming standards.
+    Different naming standards are available.
+Use `--help` to see more options.

 !!! info

-    This script was developed by the Federal institute of risk assessment (BfR) in Berlin.
+    This tool was developed by the Federal institute of risk assessment (BfR) in Berlin.
     More information is available in their [repository](https://gitlab.com/bfr_bioinformatics/AQUAMIS).

 ## List of parameters